affinitic/Products.Collage/README.txt

 Upgrading
 ---------

-Open in ZMI .../your-site/portal_setup and click the "Upgrades" tab.
+If you upgraded Products.Collage in the file system, open in ZMI /your/plone/site/portal_setup and click the "Upgrades" tab.

 Select the "Products.Collage:default" profile and see if upgrades are available.
 Run them :D